NervanaSystems/ngraph-python/doc/source/walk_through.rst

     W = ng.variable([ax.C - 1], initial_value=0)

-The ``dot`` operation applies a transformation specified by its first argument to its second argument.
-If you have vectors :math:`v1`  and :math:`w`, then :math:`v^Tw` will transform :math:`w` to a scalar.
-We can think of the transpose as converting the vecor :math:`v` into a function that operates on :math:`w`.
-If we have :math:`A^Tw` we can think of :math:`A^T` as a vector or transformation, with the result being a vector of scalars.

-Things are a little more complicated with tensors since there can be many axes, and we want to mark which axes in the first argument of ``dot`` are to act on axes in the second argument.
-Every axis is a member of a family of axes we call duals of the axis, and each axis in the family has a position.
-When you create an axis, its dual position is 0.
-We have defined ``dot`` do pair axes in the first and second arguments that are in the same dual family and have consecutive positions.
-We want the variable `W` to act on the `ax.C` axis, so we want the axis for `W` to be in the position before `ax.C`, which we can obtain with `ax.C - 1`.
-We initialize ``W`` to ``0``.

 Now we can estimate :math:`y` and compute the average loss:

 .. code-block:: python

     Y_hat = ng.sigmoid(ng.dot(W, X, use_dual=True))
     L = ng.cross_entropy_binary(Y_hat, Y) / ng.tensor_size(Y_hat)

+Here we use several ngraph functions, including ``ng.dot`` and ``ng.sigmoid``.
+Since a tensor can have multiple axes, we need a way to mark which axes in the first argument of ``ng.dot`` are to act on which axes in the second argument.

+Every axis is a member of a family of axes we call duals of the axis, and each axis in the family has a position.
+When you create an axis, its dual position is 0. ``dot`` pairs axes in the first and second arguments that are of the same dual family and have consecutive positions.

+We want the variable `W` to act on the `ax.C` axis, so we want the axis for `W` to be in the position before `ax.C`, which we can obtain with `ax.C - 1`.
+We initialize ``W`` to ``0``.

 NOTE: The ``dot`` operation previously matched axes by identity, which was problematic for RNNs.
 We are temporarily using ``use_dual`` to indicate that the axis matching based on dual axes should be used until all previous uses of ``dot`` have been modified.